AOS573-2017/aos573-2017.github.io/_lectures/2-fortran-intro.md

 CHARACTER :: words(5)
 ~~~

-In this instance, we have intialized a variable `test` that is of type real with the shape `(3,2)` and a variable `words` with shape `(5)`.
+In this instance, we have italicized a variable `test` that is of type real with the shape `(3,2)` and a variable `words` with shape `(5)`.
 Notice that I have carefully used the word ''shape''.
 A character array defined in this way would be 5 single character elements, such as `'a','b','c','d','e'`.
 Similarly, the real matrix defined here would look like:

 |1 |2 |6 |
 |3 |4 |9 |